LBNL-ETA/guideline36_conformance_test/README.md

 This software has been developed to conduct standardized, repeatable and manufacturer independent tests to validate that a BAS controller has been programmed in conformance with Guideline 36.
 Manufacturers would provide the controller (or the control program) and the software would run a suite of tests by setting a set of inputs to the controller and verifying the output signals from the controller matches the expected output as set by Guideline 36.

-## Installation for a CDL Simulation Device
+## Getting Started for a CDL Simulation Device

 ### Using Docker Compose
+Install [Docker](https://www.docker.com/).
+Then, the following.

-1. First build the ``simulation`` image (if first time) and run container in detached mode:
+1. Build the ``simulation`` image (if first time) and run container in detached mode:

     ```
     $ docker compose up simulation -d
     ```

-2. Then interactively attach to the container in the right working directory:
+2. Attach to the container interactively in the right working directory:

     ```
     $ docker compose exec -w /mnt/shared simulation bash